prozdrljivac/mini_shell/README.md

 make clean
 ```

+## Configuration

+The maximum command input size is set to **256** characters for efficiency.
+This is enough for typical shell commands while keeping memory usage minimal.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.